Advising clients in and around Vancouver regarding Certificates of Incapability

 If you or a loved one has been certified as incapable or think someone may be incapable and want to know yours and their rights and options, please do not hesitate to call the McLarty Wolf law firm to discuss your situation today.

-The process of Certification under the Adult Guardianship Act
+Process of Certification under the Adult Guardianship Act

 Certificates of Incapacity may not simply be issued at random or at first suspicion of mental incapacity.
 Instead, medical professionals and the PGT must follow a specific process set out by law as follows: